MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/support-for-anonymous-inbound-email-messages-over-ipv6.md

 # Add support for anonymous inbound email over IPv6 in Office 365

-Office 365 organizations with Exchange Online mailboxes and standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes support anonymous inbound email over IPv6.
+Microsoft 365 organizations with Exchange Online mailboxes and standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes support anonymous inbound email over IPv6.
 The source IPv6 email server must meet both of the following requirements:

 - The source IPv6 address must have a valid reverse DNS lookup (PTR) record that allows the destination to find the domain name from the IPv6 address.